alsanch/azurearcservers/README.md

     - **SecurityCollectionTier:** SecurityEvent logging level.
 Allowed values: "All", "Recommended", "Minimal", "None"
 2. Open PowerShell and **change your working directory** to the project directory
 3. **Run DeployAzureArcMVP.ps1**
-4. The **Log Analytics Agent** will be deployed in your Azure Arc Servers through the assigned Azure Policies.

 **Note**: you can enable/disable what's deployed in this framework by using the deployment variables within DeployAzureArcMVP.ps1.